serverless/serverless/docs/developing-plugins/building-provider-integrations.md

 #### `deploy:createDeploymentPackage`

 The whole service get's zipped up into one .zip file.
+Serverless will automatically exclude the following files / folders to reduce the size of the .zip file:
+- .git
+- .gitignore
+- .serverless
+- serverless.yaml
+- serverless.env.yaml
+- .DS_Store

-Serverless will automatically apply exclude rules based on the used programming languages (you can always include previously excluded files and folders if you want to).
+You can always include previously excluded files and folders if you want to.

 #### `deploy:compileFunctions`